 "I’ve never been edited as thoroughly and with as much consideration as Linda (Hobson) showed toward my story.
 Her micro edits were precise, and her macro edits found things inside the story that even I didn’t realize were there.
 She wrote all over every page—an incredible amount of work for what turned out to be a very reasonable fee....I found her edits and critique to be spot-on: demanding more from me as a writer, while also engaging with the story so completely that I felt like she was really invested in its eventual success.
 That’s the very definition of a great editor, isn’t it? "

 -Anonymous NCWN member

 A base fee of $30 must be included in the total amount paid to the Network.

-All manuscripts should be double-spaced, single-sided, with 1-inch margins and in a 12-point font.
-Poetry must be single-spaced with a limit of only one poem per page.
-No fancy fonts, please.
+All manuscripts should be double-spaced, single-sided, with 1-inch margins and in 12-point, Times New Roman font.
+Poetry must be single-spaced with a limit of only one poem per page, also in 12-point, Times New Roman font.

 Manuscripts should NOT be bound when submitted.

 Please indicate your first preference plus two back-ups for a critiquer (see list below).
 Otherwise, we will select an appropriate critiquer based on availability.

 Please send your manuscript, along with payment (checks must be made payable to the North Carolina Writers' Network) and a self-addressed envelope with postage sufficient enough for the critiquer to return your manuscript, to:

 The critiquer will return the manuscript with comments directly to you.